Tony Tooke: Atlanta positions

 After Tooke's assignment in the WO, he became Regional Forester for the Forest Service's Southern Region, also known as Region 8, headquartered in Atlanta, GA.
-The Southern Regional Office manages forests and lands of 13 States as well as Puerto Rico.
+The Southern Regional Office manages forests and lands of 13 states as well as Puerto Rico.
 In a ceremony at White Mountain National Forest on September 2, 2017, Tooke took an oath of office from the U.S. Secretary of Agriculture, Sonny Perdue, thereby making Tooke the 18th Chief of the U.S. Forest Service.
 New Hampshire's Governor, Chris Sununu, and members of the US Forest Service also attended the ceremony.
 Tooke succeeded the longtime Chief of the Forest Service Thomas Tidwell.

 The new Chief took over an agency that oversees 154 national forests, as well as 20 grasslands in 43 states and Puerto Rico.
-One of his premier tasks will be to lead the fight against wildland fires which consume more than half of the Forest Services financial resources, topping $2 billion in 2017.
-The agency, as Tooke said in a statement in September 2017, also appreciates the help it receives from Congress to develop more effective tools for firefighting.
-Another task for the person in this position will be to manage U.S. public forests effectively and to cooperate well with authorities on both state and local levels.
+One of his primary tasks would be to lead the fight against wildland fires which consume more than half of the Forest Services financial resources, topping $2 billion in 2017.
+The agency, as Tooke said in a statement in September 2017, appreciated the help it received from Congress to develop more effective tools for firefighting.

-Sexual Misconduct
+Sexual misconduct

 On March 2, 2018, the U.S. Forest Service confirmed that the United States Department of Agriculture has "engaged an independent investigator" to evaluate charges of sexual misconduct and harassment against Tooke, including retaliation against those who complained about him.
 Within days, Tooke announced his immediate retirement on March 7, 2018.